datopian/datahub-docs-tech/docs/developers/api.md

 # DataHub API

 The DataHub API provides a range of endpoints to interact with the platform.
-All endpoints live under the URL `https://api.datahub.io` where our API is divided into the following sections: **auth, rawstore, sources, metastore, resolver**
+All endpoints live under the URL `https://api.datahub.io` where our API is divided into the following sections: **auth, rawstore, sources, metastore, resolver**.

 ## Auth